jagprog5/choose/perf.md

 done) > test_repeated.txt
 ```

+### no_duplicates

 For filtering by uniqueness, there are two extremes.
 One is where the entire file consists of the same element repeatedly, which is in `test_repeated.txt`.
-The other is when every element is different:
+The other is when every element is different.
+This file counts upwards from 1 for each line:

 ```bash
 (for i in {1..6388888} ; do